-You’re permanently or temporarily disabled and live in the state of California, you may qualify to get a DP or disabled person license plate or temporary DP placard.
+If you’re permanently or temporarily disabled and live in the state of California, you may qualify to get a DP or disabled person license plate or temporary DP placard.
 These items allow you to park in spaces that are designed for handicapped individuals.
-If you want to get a permit or license plate in California, you’ll have to follow specific steps to complete the process.
+If you want to get a license plate or handicap placard in California, you’ll have to follow specific steps to complete the process.

 Am I Eligible?